Sandpaper Letters

 Buried Letters

-Need: sand/snow in sand table, plastic letters
+Need: sand in sand table, plastic letters

 Alphabet Sandwiches